AndrewLester/kit/packages/adapter-static/README.md

 };
 ```

-Last, you'll need a GitHub Actions workflow file to build and deploy the site on push.
+Lastly, you'll need a GitHub Actions workflow file to build and deploy the site on push.
 Here's an example that makes several assumptions (package manager, Node version, and main branch name) which you can modify to suit your needs:

 <details>
 <summary>